JensKnipper/greenmail-example/README.md

 ## Thanks

-I would like to thank my employer [OVSoftware](https://ovsoftware.de/) for allowing me to publish the results of my research.
+I would like to thank my former employer [OVSoftware](https://ovsoftware.de/) and my current employer [OpenValue](https://openvalue.de/) for allowing me to publish the results of my research.